How to Apply for Medicare Reimbursement For Your New Walk-in Tub

 9. Claim Filing Statement

-• Because walk in tubs is not yet officially designated
+- Because walk-in tubs are not yet officially designated

-• That being the case, Medicare will return your claim unless you include the
+- That being the case, Medicare will return your claim unless you include the following statement

-• Attach a copy of the Claim Filing Statement to your claim.
-Statement included at the end of this booklet
+- Attach a copy of the Claim Filing Statement to your claim.
+A statement is included at the end of this booklet

 10. Compile your original Claim, consisting of:

 - Doctor’s Prescription…original attached to back of Form CMS-1490S (#2)

 - Doctor’s Letter of Recommendation…if Doctor provided (#3)